-I say no to a lot of deals, and when I say a lot I really mean almost all that I get pitched, or that I’ve to found myself.
+I really have great stories to share with you.
+I say no to a lot of deals, I really mean a lot, almost all that I get pitched, or that I’ve to found myself

-In someways it’s a good thing, in other other ways being such a deal snob has had me miss out on some really good deals.
+In some ways it’s a good thing, in other ways being such a deal snob has had me miss out on some great deals.

 So in this post I wanted to share some highlights of the “wish I would have” deals and the “so glad I didn’t” deals.